hilalturkaslan/Ai-software-/README.md

-ai made for is a software app sample case study
+ai for is a done make software app case study